cfw-guide/ios.cfw.guide/docs/en_US/guides/blocking-jailbreak-detection.md

 ## A-Bypass

 ::: tip
-According to the tweak's author, A-Bypass works better on libhooker-based jailbreaks, such as [Chimera](installing-chimera), [Odyssey](installing-odyssey), [odysseyra1n](checkra1n/installing-odysseyra1n), and [Taurine](installing-taurine)
+According to the tweak's author, A-Bypass works better on libhooker-based jailbreaks, such as <router-link to="/installing-chimera">Chimera</router-link>, <router-link to="installing-odyssey">Odyssey</router-link>, <router-link to="/installing-odysseyra1n">odysseyra1n</router-link>, and <router-link to="/installing-taurine">Taurine</router-link>.
 It still works on Substrate/Substitute-based jailbreaks, such as checkra1n and unc0ver, however.
 :::

 1. Open the Settings application